≡ Menu

 The Cava…WHAT?

-The CavaPom, and before you start shaking your head about all of these “Hybrid” dog mixes, hear us out because, the CavaPom is actually a “designer” dog that has been created for all the right reasons!
+The CavaPom, and before you start shaking your head about all of these “Hybrid” dog mixes, hear us out because the CavaPom is a “designer” dog that has been created for all the right reasons!

-Anyone that truly loves dogs and immerses themselves into the “dog industry”, will know that we have an extremely troubling problem right now with over-breeding.
+Anyone who truly loves dogs and immerses themselves in the “dog industry” will know we have a significantly troubling problem with over-breeding.

 And while…

-Many Shih Tzus today are probably going to develop some kind of eye problems, spinal problems, ear and skin issues, and some other more serious genetic defaults as well!
-All because we, as human beings, have bred them for traits that we desire, instead of letting nature (and evolution) take its course.
+At first, one might think we’re being a bit over-dramatic.
+Still, we’d ask you first to consider the Shih Tzu dog breed, which has been so “overbred” that we’re nearing the point that some of their inheritable health problems may become irreversible!
+This is why., many Shih Tzus today will probably develop some eye problems, spinal problems, ear and skin issues, and other more genetically severe defaults!
+All because we, as human beings, have bred them for traits that we desire instead of letting nature (and evolution) take its course.

-For the last twenty years or so, organizations such as the American Kennel Club have been looking at ways to combat this problem… and the answer has come in a variety of forms; but none quite so adorable as the CavaPom!
+For the last twenty years, organizations such as the American Kennel Club have been looking at ways to combat this problem… and the answer has come in various forms, but none quite so adorable as the CavaPom!

 The Cavapom Dog Breed

 The Cavapom is the result of a foray into ‘designer’ cross-breeding.
-The idea is that you take a breed of dog like the Cavalier King Charles Spaniel and cross it with another breed of the same family (another Toy dog, in this case the Pomeranian) to create something that is indelibly better than the original product.
+The idea is to take a breed of dog like the Cavalier King Charles Spaniel and cross it with another species of the same family (another Toy dog, in this case, the Pomeranian) to create something indelibly better than the original product.

 The goal is not…